3 Memory and Allocators

 Now, after reading the input of the user, we need to store this input somewhere in our program.
 That is why I use an allocator in this example.
 I use it to allocate some amount of memory to store this input given by the user.
 More specifically, the method alloc() of the allocator object is used to allocate an array capable of storing 50 u8 values.

 Notice that this alloc() method receives two inputs.
 The first one, is a type.
 This defines what type of values the allocated array will store.
 In the example below, we are allocating an array of unsigned 8-bit integers (u8).
 But you can create an array to store any type of value you want.
-Next, on the second argument, we define the size of the allocated array, by specifying how much elements this array will contain.
+Next, on the second argument, we define the size of the allocated array, by specifying how many elements this array will contain.
 In the case below, we are allocating an array of 50 elements.

 At Section 1.8 we described that strings in Zig are simply arrays of characters.
-Each character is represented by an u8 value.
+Each character is represented by a u8 value.
 So, this means that the array that was allocated in the object input is capable of storing a string that is 50-characters long.

 So, in essence, the expression var input: [50]u8 = undefined would create an array for 50 u8 values in the stack of the current scope.
 But, you can allocate the same array in the heap by using the expression var input = try allocator.alloc(u8, 50).